 If you are used to drawing it can be hard to start thinking in terms of planes.

-Use a wide brush to force yourself to forget about lines for a while and just look at value, surface, shape and planes.
+Use a wide brush or the flat side of your pastel to force yourself to forget about lines for a while and just look at value, surface, shape and planes.
 You'll be amazed!

 "I Am No Good"